TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

          *list of image extensions* /stdWrap

    Description
-         This is a comma separated list of those file extensions that should render as thumbnails instead of icons.
+         This is a comma-separated list of those file extensions that should render as thumbnails instead of icons.